Avg: 4 from 1 vote

 Either rap into or climb over to the base of the arete and climb it, within an arms length, and on the right-hand (south) side to the summit.
 This route has no protection, but is more secure than let it slide, as the holds are better.
 The angle of the climb, however makes it more difficult.

 For the record, the FA party has no objection to retro-bolting the line until such time as it is lead without gear.
-That is, if permission can ever be gained from the OSMP.
-It is a good route that deserves the attention that it will never get until...
+In fact, it we would advocate for this if permission can ever be gained from the OSMP.
+This is a good, if not fantastic line that deserves the attention that it will never get until it is protectable.